visionizer/mathonomy/README.md

 # Mathonomy - Mathematics for Rust
-Mathonomy is a physics & mathematics library for the Rust programming language.
+Mathonomy is a #![no_std] capable physics & mathematics library for the Rust programming language.

+## Data Types
+The data type used for all calculations is the `f64`.
+I assume that each person using this crate is using a 64-bit capable CPU.

+## Learning Physics

+Each file has a detailed comment at the top which explains what the equation does, what the result is, how it is used and more.
+Therefore, if you are interested in learning, you can read through the headers of each file.
+Each equation-collection has its own file, for example, Lorentz-Factor-Calculations are in the file [src/relativity/lorentz.rs](src/relativity/lorentz.rs)

 ## Naming

-Most formulas are implement at least twice.
+Most equations are implement at least twice.
 Once, complex and once simple.
-Simple  formulas provide some abstraction over the raw, complex alternatives.
+Simple  equations provide some abstraction over the raw, complex alternatives.
 Often, there are multiple simple functions providing different levels of abstraction.
 Let's take, as an example, the calculation of the lorentz factor.